-Plan to raise smoking age stalls in Illinois House
+Plan to increase smoking age stalls in Illinois House

 SPRINGFIELD, Ill.
-(AP) — The Illinois House has voted against increasing the smoking age from 18 to 21.
+(AP) — A plan to prohibit smoking for those under age 21 failed in the Illinois House Tuesday after meeting opposition from lawmakers calling it a governmental overreach.

-The plan fell four votes short Tuesday despite passing the Senate in April.
-It would have banned under-21 sales of tobacco or related products including e-cigarettes or vaping materials.
+The plan, which would ban under-21 sales of tobacco or related products including e-cigarettes or vaping materials, fell four votes short despite a strong lobbying campaign and Senate approval in April.

-Rep. Camille Lilly is the sponsor.
-The Chicago Democrat says the plan would reduce teen addiction and saves the state millions of dollars in long-term health care costs.
+Rep. Camille Lilly, a Chicago Democrat, said her measure is meant to prevent teens from forming a deadly habit.
+She added it will save the state millions of dollars in long-term health care costs.

-Rep. Jeanne Ives voted against the measure.
-The Wheaton Republican says teens could still cross into neighboring states to buy tobacco products.
+“You are not looking at the lives of our young people who are our future,” said Lilly, addressing opponents during a lengthy floor debate.
+“Addiction is not something we should be promoting in our country.”

 Most Read Nation & World Stories